Skip to main content

 what happens if someone has dementia and no power of attorney (1)

-Setting up a POA early, before dementia progresses, is crucial.
-You must have sufficient mental capacity to legally appoint an attorney.
+Setting up an LPA early, before dementia progresses, is crucial.
+You must have sufficient mental capacity to legally appoint an Attorney.
 Waiting too long risks losing control over who makes important decisions about your health, care, and finances.

 What Happens if Someone with Dementia Doesn’t Have Power of Attorney?

-If someone develops dementia without a Power of Attorney (POA), family members and carers face complicated legal and practical challenges.
-Without POA, no one automatically has the right to manage the individual’s finances, property, or healthcare decisions.
+If someone loses capacity without a Lasting Power of Attorney (LPA), family members and carers face complicated legal and practical challenges.
+Without an LPA, no one automatically has the right to manage the individual’s finances, property, or healthcare decisions.

 Immediate implications include difficulties accessing the person’s bank accounts, paying bills, and managing property.
-Healthcare and care home decisions become stressful, as medical professionals and care providers can’t simply follow family members’ wishes without legal authority.
+With regards to healthcare and care home decisions, medical professionals and care providers can’t simply follow family members’ wishes without legal authority.

-To resolve this, families must apply for a Deputyship order from the Court of Protection, adding further complexity and delay.
+To resolve this, a person/persons must apply for a Deputyship order from the Court of Protection.

 Deputyship: An Alternative When There’s No Power of Attorney

-Deputyship is granted through the Court of Protection and gives the deputy the authority to manage finances, health, or welfare matters.
-It is often the only option available once the person with dementia can no longer legally grant POA.
+Deputyship is granted through the Court of Protection and if granted by the Court, gives the Deputy the authority to manage finances, health, or welfare matters.
+It is often the only option available once the person with dementia can no longer legally complete an LPA.

-The key difference between POA and deputyship lies in timing and control:
+The key difference between LPA and Deputyship lies in timing and control:

 Types of Deputyship Orders